A new edition of Collateral Damage will be published by Standing Stone Books in August 2019! Stay tuned!

 How many years does it take for a war to end?

-Collateral Damage brings together stories from the perspectives of those who fought, those who resisted, and the family and friends caught in the crossfire of the Vietnam War.
+Collateral Damage is three linked novellas about the Vietnam War era from the perspectives of those who fought, those who resisted, and the family and friends caught in the crossfire between them.

-1968: Getting Out – A young sailor risks death rather than take part in a war he doesn’t believe in.
+1968: Getting Out – At the height of the conflict, Toby Woodruff decides to risk suicide rather than be forced to fight in a war he doesn’t believe in.

-1993: Leaving Vietnam – Two decades later, Vietnam reopens to the West, and an angry, grieving sister goes there to see the country where her brother died – and make her own peace.
+1993: Leaving Vietnam – When Vietnam at last reopens to Westerners, Sarah Shepherd has a chance to see where her brother died – and try to move past her anger and grief to find peace.

 “These are engrossing stories told with considerable artistry, full of recognition and sympathy.”